Brain-Training game aims to sharpen aging memories

 Summary

 This study tests whether playing a digital navigation game can improve long-term memory in healthy older adults and those with mild cognitive impairment.
-About 150 participants will play either the navigation game or a control game for up to 8 weeks at home.
-Memory and thinking skills will be measured before, after, and 6 months later.
+About 150 participants will play the game or a control game for up to 8 weeks at home.
+Researchers will measure memory and thinking skills before, after, and 6 months later.

 Get updates